rayshi17/data_project/README.md

 # data_project
-This repo will record the data challenges that I did for the interviews that I had.
+This repo will record the data challenges that I worked on in the past